-Lewis Johnson serves as a reporter for NBC and NBCSN’s coverage of track and field.
+Lewis Johnson serves as a reporter for NBC’s coverage of track and field as well as a sideline reporter for college football and USFL games.
 Johnson returned for his 10th Olympic assignment with NBC Sports during the 2018 Olympic Winter Games in PyeongChang, where he served as a bobsled, luge and skeleton reporter.
 The former track star, who broke into broadcasting as a runner for ABC Sports and ESPN, has gone on to earn a series of coveted assignments since joining NBC Sports in 1999.

 Johnson’s current duties include various track & field coverage for both NBC and ESPN, as well as college football reporting for NBCSN.
 He has also served as the sideline reporter on NBC’s coverage of Notre Dame Football, and has filed stories for the critically acclaimed and most-watched NFL studio show, Football Night in America.
 Previously, he was a reporter for NBC’s NBA on NBC and Arena Football League broadcasts as well as anchoring the NBC Sports Update Desk.

 A veteran of 10 Olympic Games, Johnson has served as an on-site reporter for various Olympic disciplines during his tenure with NBC Sports, including bobsled, luge and skeleton, marathon, track and field, alpine skiing and diving.
 In addition, he has served as an on-site reporter at four Paralympic Games, including the 2018 Winter Paralympic Games in PyeongChang.